saikatM333/emailservices/README.md

 -d '{
   "to": "recipient@example.com",
   "subject": "Test Email",
-  "message": "This is a test email."
+  "body": "This is a test email."
 }'
 GET /status/